 Continuing students can apply for NYLS’s financial literacy scholarships during their fall semesters.
 In addition, NYLS offers more than 100 donor scholarships, generously funded by our alumni.
 Continuing students can apply to donor scholarships during their spring semesters.

 Finally, throughout the academic year, the Office of Admissions and Financial Aid notifies all students of external scholarship opportunities.
 Visit our Scholarships page to learn more.

-Our Think BIG curriculum targets the most in-demand fields—Business and financial services, Intellectual property and privacy, and Government and public interest law—to help students specialize in a fast-growing field and be practice-ready for any field.
+Our Think BIG curriculum targets the most in-demand fields—"B" for Business and Financial Services, "I" for Intellectual Property and Privacy, and "G" for Government and Public Interest Law—to help students specialize in a fast-growing field and be practice-ready for any field.